Scale-Invariant Regret Matching and Online Learning with Optimal Convergence: Bridging Theory and Practice in Zero-Sum Games: Adaptive optimistic gradient descent

 since $P^{(t)} \geq \delta^2$ and $\utilbound \geq \delta$.
 Combining~\eqref{eq:first-telescop} and~\eqref{eq:secondbound},

 for all $t \geq 2$.
 For $t = 1$, a bound on $\eta^{(t)} \|\vu^{(t)} - \vm^{(t)} \|_2^2$ follows directly from~\eqref{eq:first-telescop}.
 The claim now follows from a telescopic summation. \end{proof}

 \Cref{theorem:RVU-adOGD} applies under any sequence of utilities.
 We now use it to show that when both players in a zero-sum game employ $\AdOGD$, their average strategies converge at a rate of $T^{-1}$ to a minimax equilibrium.
+In what follows, we define

 \begin{corollary} Let $\vm_\cX^{(t)} = \vu_\cX^{(t-1)}$ for $t \geq 2$ and $\vm_\cX^{(1)} = \vec{0}$, and similarly for Player $\cY$.
 If both players employ $\AdOGD$ per~\Cref{theorem:RVU-adOGD} and $\delta_\cX = \| \vu^{(1)}_\cX \|_2 > 0, \delta_\cY = \| \vu^{(1)}_\cY \|_2 > 0$, the duality gap of $(\bvx^{(T)}, \bvy^{(T)})$ is bounded by